| Empowering Widows in Developmentby Laura Slap-Shelton,

 widows themselves, thus recreating the cycle of poverty in their own

-* Thousands of widows are very young;
+lives and in the next generation. * Thousands of widows are very young;

+many are actually children.
 These facts about widows in

 developing countries are ever more urgent given the recent huge